magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/decode.md

-Decode [DL28](https://decode.rs/product/dl28/) device plays role of communication and signal concentrator and provides bridge function between all control, monitoring and measuring equipment installed in DHS and ThingsBoard servers on internet.
+Decode [DL28](https://decode.rs/product/dl28/) device plays role of communication and signal concentrator and provides bridge function between all control, monitoring and measuring equipment installed in DHS and IoT Hub servers on internet.
 Three signal are used in this example: two relay outputs and one of temperatures from heat meter.

 ## Prerequisites
-- Demo account on ThingsBoard
+- Demo account on IoT Hub
 - Computer with Ethernet connection and web browser
 - Decode DL28 communication controller
 - Decode EXIO I/O expansion device